About This Project

 We are an international and trans-disciplinary group of professionals who have come together due to a shared interest in one health and conservation in Malawi.
 Together we have decades of experience in African wildlife monitoring, wildlife translocations, veterinary medicine, and trypanosomiasis research.

 Ecosystems health is where it's at.
-Since graduating vet school in 2013, I have been hooked on wildlife-human-livestock health and welfare linkages, and how we can support conservation as veterinarians by promoting and managing wildlife health.
+Since graduating vet school in 2013, I have been hooked on wildlife-human-livestock health and welfare linkages, and how we can support conservation as veterinarians by promoting wildlife health.
 In 2016 I completed a zoo medicine internship, and in 2017 I moved to Malawi to develop a one health research program for a conservation NGO.
 I am happiest doing field work, anesthesia, research, and writing, and have found my 'happy place' in Malawi doing all of these!
 My goal is to continue working as a wildlife veterinarian in Malawi and to undertake a PhD in veterinary epidemiology.

 Matthews Elias Mumba